Ustimov/messenger-backend/README.md

 #### POST /image

-Request with image and response HTTP status 200 Ok
+Request with image as multipart/form-data.
+Make sure you provide correct image name.

+Response is HTTP status 200 Ok.
+Otherwise can be 417 Expectation Failed HTTP status if there is no attached image file or attached multiple files.

 ### Contacts